jo3rn/jo3rn.de/posts/2024-05-27--devoxx-uk-2024/index.en.md

 There were a few arcade machines (Pong, Space Invaders,...) in the entrance area.
 Whoever achieved the highest total score over the course of the days won [Lego's Pac-Man set](https://www.lego.com/product/pac-man-arcade-10323).
 During the breaks, however, we were more motivated to hack the system than to actually play the games.
 You had to enter a personalized code and the score was transmitted to a server via QR code.
 Unfortunately, after dismantling the URL and trying out a few things, we did not find any obvious weaknesses.
 The organizers probably knew their target group too well and took precautions accordingly.

+I was glad to see a vegan option on the lunch menu every day.
+A banality that is unfortunately often sorely missed (also in our own canteen), especially if you mistakenly market yourself to be an animal- or eco-friendly entity.

+The organizers are often exceptionally sophisticated when it comes to arranging advertising space.
+All too often, you have to go through them several times a day (toilet, eating, drinking, switching rooms).
+Usually, I just try to survive the exhibitor area without being drawn into pointless marketing drivel.
+It's a different matter with exhibitors whose products we already use.
+If you have the right questions ready, it pays off that there are usually a few people from the technical areas present at the booth.
+At Gradle, we were therefore able to pick up valuable tips that we put into practice just a few days later.

 !["Using mocks is like learning chemistry from cartoons."](/images/blog/2024-05-27-mocks.png)

 We utilize rather simple database queries in our services, which is why we've never asked ourselves [Mocks vs Testcontainers](https://piped.video/watch?v=aVDDfN8pwpM) (by Ivan Ponomarev).
 The contract testing presented earlier also makes this question less relevant.
 Nevertheless, it is good to know that there are testcontainers for [Postgres](https://java.testcontainers.org/modules/databases/postgres/), [RabbitMQ](https://java.testcontainers.org/modules/rabbitmq/) and the like (even [GCloud](https://java.testcontainers.org/modules/gcloud/)) in case we ever stray off the beaten tracks.